 (b) on a lane, driveway, yard or other area that provides access to, or a parking facility at, any residential, farming or business premises, if the area has been sufficiently cleared of inflammable material to prevent the escape of fire.

+(3A) Subregulation (3)(a) does not affect the application of Division 8 to the use or operation of any engine, vehicle, plant, equipment or machinery on a road to the extent that the use or operation is road work.

 (4) Subregulation (2) does not apply to the use or operation of any engine, vehicle, plant, equipment or machinery if —

 (a) the purpose of that use or operation is the prevention of an immediate and serious risk to the health or safety of a person or livestock; and